mdbootstrap/mdb-ui-kit/README.md

 The bootstrap 3.x compatible version (master) is developed using LESS, with an automated conversion to SASS.

-The upcoming 4.x version (no branch yet) will be developed using SASS.
+The upcoming 4.x compatible version is being actively developed using SASS on the `v4-dev` branch.

 ## Documentation